lextoumbourou/notes/notes/permanent/module-cohesion.md

 For example, a math module includes functions like `math.square_root`, `math.log`, `math.sine`.

-Generally considered bad practice - while they may be related logically, they don't share a relationship that warrants putting them in a single module.
+Sometimes considered a bad practice - while they may be related logically, they don't share a relationship that warrants putting them in a single module.

 ## [Procedural Cohesion](procedural-cohesion.md)

 Procedural cohesion is when things are grouped because they happen in sequence.

 For example, a process class contains a method for user authentication, followed by a technique to log the authentication, and finally, a method to redirect the user based on their role.
-These methods are part of a sequence (login process) but are quite different in functionality, illustrating procedural cohesion.
+These methods are part of a sequence (login process) but are quite different in functionality.

 Generally considered bad.
 Just because things happen sequentially doesn't mean they should be logically grouped.

 ## [Sequential Cohesion](sequential-cohesion.md)

-Type of Cohesion in which the output of one task performed by a software module serves as input to another task performed by the module.
+Sequential cohesion is where the output of one task performed by a software module serves as input to another task performed by the module.

 For example, in a data processing module, one function takes raw data and formats it, the following function performs some calculations on this formatted data, and a third function logs the results.
-Here, the output of one function becomes the input for the next, demonstrating sequential cohesion.
+Here, the output of one function becomes the input for the next.

 Similar to procedural cohesion, it's considered bad.